 I started Rogue Valley Microdevices fourteen years ago along with my husband.
 I have been the CEO of my company since I was twenty-six years old.
 The first several years were a struggle.
 Failure was not an option, since everything we owned was either in the business or collateral for the business.

 We have had our ups and downs.
 2008 was a very difficult year for us, but we survived, and eventually thrived.
-As a business owner I see firsthand the impact of Government policy on education, workforce, and health care.
+As a business owner, I see firsthand the impact of local and government policies on education, workforce, and health care.
 I need to make payroll, pay off bank loans, and pay taxes.
 I am proud of what we have been able to accomplish as a team, and am excited about the future of high-tech in Southern Oregon.

 Co-Founder and Board Chair, Sustainable Valley Technology Group

 With the help of a small group of business leaders, I co-founded Sustainable Valley Technology Group, a non-profit business incubator/accelerator.
 The organization was formed at the height of the recession in 2010 and, true to its name, was primarily focused on supporting innovative entrepreneurs in the clean tech field.
 Under our leadership, the organization broadened its focus in order to provide support to a more diverse group of local companies, many of whom are thriving today.

 We learned a lot about rural economic development and, just like any new organization, experienced a period of trial and error.
 It took a little over a year, but we developed a business accelerator model that was very effective.
 We received considerable state and regional recognition for our work.
 Business Oregon later hired our executive director, Heather Stafford, to head up their new program the “Innovation & Entrepreneurship Initiative.”

 Unfortunately, Sustainable Valley Technology Group was forced to discontinue operations due to decreases in state funding for regional economic development initiatives.

 Team Member – Jobs and Economy Team